buluma/ansible-role-rclone/README.md

 install_manpages: true

-# Defaults in case no variables for OS are chosen
+# Defaults in case false variables for OS are chosen
 rclone_setup_tmp_dir: "/tmp/rclone_setup"

 # The location to install the config file if configured